What is HTTP/2?

 - The requests of HTTP/2 are counted into the QPS of the listener/instance together with the QPS of HTTP/1.X requests.

-- For HTTP/2, the head field in the response sent from the backend server to SLB is changed to lowercase, such as Content-Type is changed to content-type.
+- For HTTP/2, the head field in the response sent from the backend server to SLB is changed to lowercase, for example, Content-Type is changed to content-type.

 - A single connection can support up to 128 concurrent streams.